- Applicable Laws for App Privacy Policies

 Privacy policies are essential for apps that collect personal data.
 Personal data can include all sorts of information including first names, last names, email addresses, telephone numbers, location data, and other personally identifiable information (PII).
 A mobile application that collects this type of data must provide an easily understandable, readable, and readily accessible privacy document.

-These policies must contain some particular elements, including the following:
+These app privacy policies must contain some particular elements, including the following:

 - Identity: who is collecting the information as well as the company’s contact details